Ajay Ahuja

-Sqn Ldr Ajay Ahuja VrC (22 May 1963 – 27 May 1999) was a fighter pilot of the Indian Air Force who was killed during the Kargil War between India and Pakistan in 1999.
-His MiG-21 was hit by a surface-to-air missile fired by the Pakistan Army near the town of Kargil in the Indian territory of Jammu and Kashmir.
-Ajay Ahuja ejected from the aircraft and parachuted to the ground.
-According to Indian claims, Ahuja was alive upon his landing before he was captured and subsequently killed by Pakistan troops; these claims have been rejected by Pakistan.
-A post-mortem report conducted on Ahuja's body after it was recovered and returned to India showed that he had a fractured knee alongside two fatal bullet wounds to his head and chest.
+Squadron leader Ajay Ahuja VrC (22 May 1963 – 27 May 1999) was a fighter pilot of the Indian Air Force who was killed in action during the Kargil War between India and Pakistan in 1999.
+His MiG-21 was hit by a Pakistani shoulder-fired FIM-92 Stinger near the town of Kargil in the Indian territory of Jammu and Kashmir.
+Ahuja ejected from the aircraft and parachuted on to the ground.
+Upon landing, he was captured and subsequently killed by Pakistan troops.
+While Pakistan rejected these events, A post-mortem report conducted on Ahuja's body after it was recovered and returned to India showed that he had a fractured knee alongside two fatal bullet wounds to his head and chest.

 Reports by the Indian media of Ahuja's capture and killing by Pakistani troops during the conflict sparked a major uproar within India.

 Early life and military career

-Ajay Ahuja was born on 22 May 1963 in Kota, Rajasthan, India.
-He did his schooling from Saint Paul's Senior Secondary School, Mala Road Kota, a renowned missionary school for boys.
+Ajay was born on 22 May 1963 in Kota, Rajasthan, India.
+He attended Saint Paul's Senior Secondary School, a renowned missionary school for boys.
 He graduated from the Indian National Defence Academy and was commissioned as a fighter pilot in the Indian Air Force on 14 June 1985.
 Ahuja was promoted to the rank of squadron leader on 14 June 1996.

-As a fighter pilot, he toured on the MiG-21 and the MiG-23 fighter aircraft, and gained instructional flying experience of over 1,000 hours that was spent teaching ab-initio pilots.
-In 1997, Ahuja was posted to the Killi Bhisiana Airbase in Bhatinda, Punjab.
+As a fighter pilot, he toured on MiG-21 and MiG-23 fighter aircraft, and gained instructional flying experience of over 1,000 hours that was spent teaching ab-initio pilots.
+In 1997, Ahuja was posted to the Bhisiana Air Force Station in Bhatinda, Punjab.
 Shortly after his assignment to the role of flight commander with the No. 17 Squadron, the Kargil War had broken out between India and Pakistan in 1999.

 Kargil War and shoot-down by Pakistani forces

-On 27 May 1999, as part of Operation Safed Sagar during Kargil War, Sqn Ldr Ahuja was undertaking a photo reconnaissance mission.
-Another member of the mission, Flt Lt Nachiketa ejected from his MiG-27L after an engine flame out.
-Sqn Ldr Ahuja stayed over enemy positions to help the rescue attempts knowing full well the existence of enemy surface-to-air missiles in the area.
-However, his MiG-21MF fighter, C-1539, was hit by a shoulder-fired FIM-92 Stinger.
+On 27 May 1999, as part of Operation Safed Sagar during Kargil War, Squadron leader Ahuja was undertaking a photo reconnaissance mission.
+While, aother member of the mission package, Flight lieutenant Nachiketa ejected from his MiG-27L after an engine flame out.
+Squadron leader Ahuja stayed over enemy positions to help the rescue attempts knowing full well the existence of enemy surface-to-air missiles in the area.
+However, his MiG-21MF fighter, C-1539, was hit by a Pakistani shoulder-fired FIM-92 Stinger.
 Ahuja gave a radio call – "Hercules, something has hit my plane, possibility of missile hit cannot be ruled out, I am ejecting over...(location).".
 IAF authorities lost track of his aircraft and all communication shortly afterward.